 Brian Sturges – Tommy

-Brian Sturges is an actor, comedian, director, writer and Jazz Fusion musician and composer.
+Brian Sturges is an actor, comedian, director, writer and musician.
 He is the writer, director and composer of the feature-length film, Wall of Flesh, and can be seen in the films, Elijah’s Ashes, God of Thunder and Hee.
 Brian’s on-stage credits include Candidate Confessions, The Lollygaggers, and The Really Awesome Improv Show.
 In 2015, Brian debuted his one-man show, Poor Life Choices, which he wrote, directed, and performed at The Second City Studio Theatre in Hollywood.
 As a session player on guitar, bass, piano and harmonica, he has recorded for Red Lobster, Disney and Warner Brothers Records and the Musical Director for The Second City Hollywood premium show Hell County, Florida.
-Brian is currently recording the music for the Wall of Flesh soundtrack which contains over 25 original Jazz Fusion compositions.
+Brian is currently recording the music for the Wall of Flesh soundtrack which contains 21 original Jazz Fusion compositions and 2 Gospel tracks.
 He is a graduate of Berklee College of Music and The Second City Improv, Conservatory and Long Form Programs.

 Kalilah Harris – Kora